Iraneus/betamedneed/order.md

 bodyClass: page-about
 ---

-To place an order, you can call 08088829216, send SMS, Whatsapp, email or use the website and mobile app to make request.
+We have convenient ways for you to place orders.
+To place an order, you can call 08088829216, send SMS, Whatsapp, email, or use the web and mobile app to make a request.

 # On Phone, SMS, Whatsapp, Email

-You send in request with the list of what you need and your location or a MedNeed rep can come over to your location to pick up the list when necessary.
+You send in a request with the list of what you need, including your location or a MedNeed rep can come over to your place to collect the list when necessary.

 We review the request and match the request to the most suitable distributors and manufacturers as the case may be based on your location.

 We then send the prices of the products to you for confirmation.

-We also send the likely time of delivery which is usually within 48 hrs.
+We also send the time of delivery which is usually within 48 hrs.

 Once you confirm the products and the prices, we then deliver the products to your location.

-You can make payment before delivery or after delivery or request for credit facility if needed.
+You can make payment before delivery or after delivery or request a credit facility if needed.

 You can also come and pick up the products from the nearest MedNeed center or a preferred vendor.